smith-chem-wisc/FlashLFQ/README.md

 ## Download
 To download the latest standalone version of FlashLFQ, go [here](https://github.com/smith-chem-wisc/FlashLFQ/releases/latest).
 Click the FlashLFQ.zip file and extract the contents to a desired location on your computer.

+The standalone version of FlashLFQ is also available as a [Docker container](https://github.com/smith-chem-wisc/FlashLFQ/wiki/Docker-Image).

 Alternatively, FlashLFQ is bundled into MetaMorpheus, which can be downloaded [here](https://github.com/smith-chem-wisc/MetaMorpheus).
 MetaMorpheus is a full-featured GUI proteomics software suite that includes mass calibration, PTM discovery, search algorithms, and FlashLFQ.

 ## Usage